Ocean-facing retreat in the unspoilt western Algarve: 4 self-catering apartments (sleeping 2-4) with an array of opt-in adventures”

 - The local village of Burgau is a gem, home to a lovely beach and some great tavernas

-- A fun, sociable atmosphere, sparked by fab hosts Lucy and Sean
+- An easy, laid-back atmosphere, sparked by fabulous hosts Lucy and Sean

 - The villa is a little tricky to find, especially if arriving at night - make sure you print out Lucy's instructions before coming

 - There's a blind bend when driving out from the villa - use the mirror mounted on the wall opposite

 - Kitchens don't have ovens or much in the way of storage space but are fine for preparing simple meals.
 There's a communal BBQ and a bar and seating area by the pool

 - The owners have small friendly dogs, but these can be kept away from communal areas

 Our top tips